Holland v Jones: Civil Code section 47(b)(1) exception to litigation privilege applies only to statements made in a dissolution proceeding.

 FACTS: P sued his ex-wife (D) for libel as a limited jurisdiction matter, alleging she maliciously made false statements about him in a declaration she filed in their divorce.
 Trial ct. granted D’s special motion to strike under Code of Civil Procedure section 425.16, on the ground that it was based on statements protected by the litigation privilege in Civil Code section §47(b).
 P moved for reconsideration, and D moved for attorney fees as the prevailing D on an anti-SLAPP motion.
 Court denied reconsideration, vacated its order granting the special motion to strike, sua sponte elected to treat the special motion to strike as a demurrer, sustained the demurrer without leave to amend and directed that the motion for attorney fees under the anti-SLAPP statute was moot.

-P appealed to the app.div. super. court, which construed the appeal from the order sustaining a demurrer without leave to amend as an appeal from an order of dismissal.
+P appealed to the app.div. super. court, which construed the appeal from the order sustaining without leave to amend as an appeal from an order of dismissal.
 App.div. reversed the dismissal, concluding the exception to the litigation privilege in Civil Code section 47(b)(1), for an allegation in an affidavit filed in a marital dissolution proceeding, potentially applied because P alleged D made the statements about him with malice.